 Summer cottages are such a big thing in Vaasa, and in most of Finland, that I would highly recommend spending at least one night in a cottage with sauna by the sea.

-You can find anything from apartments to cottages in the Vaasa region on Airbnb, and VisitVaasa.fi also has a good selection of cottages you can rent.
+You can find anything from apartments to cottages in the Vaasa region on Airbnb, suitable for a wide range of budgets.

 3. Go Camping in Vaasa